 AVERILL: At Charenton he was also permitted to put on theatrical performances.
 But his children, now adults who had reached maturity during the conservative decades following the revolution, were humiliated by his works.
 His son Armand arranged for the police to raid his lodgings and burn a ten-volume work that Sade had written called Journée de Florbelle.

 The Marquis de Sade’s legacy is complicated.
 In some ways we see his influence borne out positively (yet controversially) in today’s culture, with consensual BDSM and swing communities, a more open and accepting attitude toward queer sexuality, the decriminalization of consensual sex acts, better protection for sex workers, and mainstream blockbusters like 50 Shades of Grey.

 He also left a considerable body of literary work behind.
 18 of the 48 literary works known to be written by Sade were lost or destroyed, many by the hands of his descendants, who, until recently, were humiliated by his deviant sexuality.
+These include:

 16 plays: 4 destroyed or missing

 6 short stories: all missing or lost

 24 novels (many of them several volumes): 8 of them are destroyed or lost

 MARISSA: Sade was an acclaimed playwright, and president of a powerful and radical political sect in Paris during the revolution.
 He had many loyal friends and successful ventures in life but his sexual deviance, violent sex crimes, and mental illness made him a pariah and a prisoner.
 His children and other descendants disowned him, embarrassed by his lude exploits and shocking manuscripts.